Federal criminal lawyer in Kansas City MO

 Title 18 of the USC (United States Code) defines and identifies federal crimes and provides for the federal criminal procedure.
 These crimes are solely under federal jurisdiction and include kidnapping, healthcare fraud, arson, counterfeiting and forgery, sabotage, and terrorism.

 The most serious federal criminal offenses are those that threaten the integrity, security, and sovereignty of the US, such as treason or espionage.
 A person convicted of such offenses could receive the death penalty even when they’ve not physically harmed or killed anyone.
+This may also include white-collar crimes, felony drug charges, money laundering, bank fraud, tax evasion, or any other that makes you a target of a federal investigation.

 Who Investigates Federal Crimes?